 Authors should sign a copyright form stating that the article is an original work, has not been published before and is not being considered for publication elsewhere in its final form either in printed or electronic form.

 The title page should include:

 - Type of manuscript (e.g. Original article, Case Report).

 - The title of the article - not more than 50 characters

 - The name by which each author is known (Last name, First name and initials of middle name), with his or her highest academic degree(s) and institutional affiliation.

 - The name of the department(s) and institution(s) to which the work should be attributed.

-- The name, address, phone numbers, and e-mail address of the corresponding author.
+- The name, address, phone number, and e-mail address of the corresponding author.

 - Acknowledgement, if any.